×Graptoveria 'A Grim One'

-x Graptoveria 'A Grim One' is an attractive succulent plant that produces clusters of tight rosettes up to 5 inches (12.5 cm) in diameter.
-The leaves are thick, fleshy and pale blue-green and have a hint of pink tones on the leaf tips and margins when grown in bright light.
+×Graptoveria 'A Grim One' is an attractive succulent that produces clusters of tight rosettes up to 5 inches (12.5 cm) in diameter.
+The leaves are thick, fleshy, and pale blue-green with a hint of pink tones on the leaf tips and margins when grown in bright light.
 In late spring appear the short, branching inflorescences bearing yellow flowers with red spots.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 The rules for Graptopetalums care are similar to those for most succulents.
 Container-bound plants thrive in a mixture of peat, sand or other grit, topsoil, and a little bit of compost.
 Full sun is the best situation, but they will grow in partial sun with slightly rangy results.

 Graptopetalums need excellent drainage and moderate water.
 You can tell when to water by sticking your finger in the soil.
 If it is dry several inches down or the fleshy leaves are looking shriveled, you should water.
 Overwatering is a cause of root rots, and the plant can get several pest infestations.

 The Graptopetalums are generally easy to propagate by seeds, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
 Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
 The new plant feeds off the leaf until it shrivels up and falls off.
 By then, the new little ghost plant had rooted and sprouted new leaves.

 See more at How to Grow and Care for Graptopetalum.

 This succulent is a hybrid of unknown parentage created by Bob Grim.